 “When I’m holding a pickle and I’m going to try it, sometimes my mouth gets sort of worried.”

-Watching TV: “How do they get those horses to walk in such a straight line?
-They must be girls to train so easily.”
+While watching television, Jeannette said, “How do they get those horses to walk in such a straight line?
+They must be girls to learn so easily.”

 Any time we needed to use a restroom while traveling, I’d admonish my kids not to touch anything other than necessary, explaining that this was a public restroom.
 Consequently, when Jeannette’s first-grade teacher asked if anyone knew the meaning of the word “public,” Jeannette said it meant “dirty.”

-When she was seven, Jeannette said: “I got a whole bunch of sow bugs.
-Can I keep them?”
+When she was six, Jeannette said: “I got a whole bunch of sow bugs.
+Is it okay if I keep them?”
 I responded with a question: “What are you going to do with them?”
 “Oh, teach them tricks.
 I already taught one a trick.”
 When I asked what, she said, “To stand on his behind legs.”

-Many years before Jeannette was born, our son Lynn came up with his own clever expressions.
-When he was two years old, he had words for oil wells, powder, and Safeway stores.
-When he saw an oil well, he’d say over and over and very fast: “See wow-wow.”
-I don’t know why he had a fascination for powder.
-I believe he watched his grandmother apply it to her face, and she told him it was called powder.
-He’d say rapidly “See pow-doo.”
-He recognized Safeway stores by the yellow and black tile fronts.
-Any time we passed one, he’d say “See way-way.”
-When we took a cross-country trip, we were reminded over and over again that there were Safeway stores in many states.
+Many years before Jeannette was born, our son Lynn came up with his own expressions.
+At the age of two, he had words for his three favorite things: oil wells, powder, and Safeway stores.
+When he saw an oil well, he’d say over and over and very fast: “See wow-wow, see wow-wow!”
+I don’t know why he had a fascination with powder.
+I believe he watched his grandmother apply it to her face, and asked her what it was called.
+He’d say rapidly “See pow-doo, see pow-doo!”
+He recognized Safeway stores by the yellow and black tile fronts they had at that time.
+When we passed one, he’d say “See Way-way, see Way-way!” over and over until the store was out of sight.
+When we took a cross-country trip, we were reminded again and again that there were Safeway stores in many states.

-When he was a little older, as we were driving, Lynn would point and say, “Mommie, who made that tree?”
+When he was a little older, as we were driving, Lynn would point and say, “Mommy, who made that tree?”
 I’d respond, “You know who made the tree,” whereupon he’d say, “God made the tree.”
-Or “Mommie, who made the sun?”
+Or “Mommy, who made the sun?”
 “You know who made the sun.”
 “God made the sun.”
-Then one day when we passed an excavation project with a mound of dirt, Lynn asked, “Mommie, who made that big pile of dirt – God or the tractor man?”
+Then one day when we passed an excavation project with a mound of dirt, Lynn asked, “Mommy, who made that big pile of dirt – God or the tractor man?”